-- b) An entity is related to the group if any of the following conditions applies: - i) the entity and the group are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - ii) one entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a company of which the other entity is a member). - iii) both entities are joint ventures of the same third party. - iv) one entity is a joint venture of a third entity and the other entity is an associate of the third entity. - v) the entity is a post-employment benefit plan for the benefit or employees of either the group or an entity related to the group. - vi) the entity is controlled or jointly controlled by a person identified in (a). - vii) a person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity).
+- a) A person, or a close member of that person's family, is related to the group if that person: - i) has control or joint control over the group; - ii) has significant influence over the group; or - iii) is a member of the key management personnel of the group or the group's parent. - b) An entity is related to the group if any of the following conditions applies: - the entity and the group are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - ii) one entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - iii) both entities are joint ventures of the same third party. - iv) one entity is a joint venture of a third entity and the other entity is an associate of the third entity. - v) the entity is a post-employment benefit plan for the benefit of employees of either the group or an entity related to the group. - vi) the entity is controlled or jointly controlled by a person identified in (a). - vii) a person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity).